-- Where appropriate, proposals for new development should include public open space to create a sense of place, integrate the site with the wider green network, promote active travel, enhance biodiversity, and manage water within the site; and - 2.
-Where the quantity, quality or accessibility of recreational open space and play facilities in the locality is insufficient to meet the recreational needs of proposed new residential development, as informed by the standards in the Open Space Strategy, the proposal should address the identified deficiencies through either the provision of new on-site recreational open space, or contributions to the improvement of off-site open space.
+- Where appropriate, proposals for new development should include public open space to create a sense of place, integrate the site with the wider green network, promote physical activity, sport and active travel, enhance biodiversity, and manage water within the site; and - 2.
+Where the quantity, quality or accessibility of recreational and sport open space and play facilities in the locality is insufficient to meet the recreational needs of proposed new residential development, as informed by the standards in the Open Space Strategy, the proposal should address the identified deficiencies through either the provision of new on-site recreational and sport open space, or contributions to the improvement of off-site open space.